kkaleidoskull/kkaleidoskull/README.md

 pretty much the only fandom i care about is fnaf/dsaf. i most likely wont get your fandom references /lh

-i dark/comship for coping reasons. i dont have to explain anything to you unless i want to
+i dark/comship for coping reasons. i dont have to explain anything to you unless i want to. however i also do NOT believe you have to have trauma to darkship etc. ship whataver u want for whatever reason!! be a problematic freak!! just dont hurt people :)

 syscourse dni. im not a system and dont know my stance on any of that. i do have a friend who is an endo system, so dni if you dont like that!